22f3001268-glitch/Placement-management-System/README.md

-# Hospital-management-System
+# Placement-management-System
-This is For Hospital Management System Project - IIT BSC
+This is For the Placement Management System Project - IIT BSC